Autodesk-Forge/forge-digital-twin/README.md

 The application uses [sequelize](http://docs.sequelizejs.com/) with support for sqlite and postgres dialects.
-By default, data is stored locally using sqlite, in _data/database.sqlite_.
+By default, data is stored locally using sqlite, in _database.sqlite_.
 If you want to store data in a postgres database, provide `DATABASE_URL` env. variable in the following form: `postgres://<username>:<password>@<host>:<port>/<dbname>`.